Clinical-Genomics/development/docs/publish/approving-prs.md

 In this model several pull requests are bunched in the same release and it is therefore necessary to do the sign-offs in three steps:

 ### Development branch
-- First pull request to add changes to the development branch - sign-offs needed are on code review, testing and merge as described under Github flow.
+- Pull request to add changes to the development branch - perform code review and testing before merging as described under Github flow.

 ### Master branch
-- AM Test specification and implementation plan are needed on system testing (testing of the release branch to be deployed) and the approved decision to merge to master and deploy the code.
+- AM Test specification and implementation plan are needed on system testing (testing of the release branch to be deployed) and the approved decision to merge to master and deploy the code to production.
 - Merging patches to master do not need AM validations and follows the same procedure as github flow for patches.